+There is potential for agricultural diffuse pollution to occur in the River Ness.
+This is a risk to Dores bathing water quality, particularly during periods of wet weather.
 SEPA has worked with farmers in the area to promote good agricultural practices.
-The Dores bathing water catchment is in the River Ness catchment, where work to address diffuse pollution issues is expected to be completed by 2027.
+Work to address diffuse pollution issues is expected to be completed by 2027.